john-ml/stitch/doc/stitch.md

       constructor just takes 2 arguments now instead of 1
 - Trait methods that take in labels are now technically polymorphic
     - :(
+- Labels and jumps nested inside each other
+    - Within a single function body, scoping of label names prevents referencing labels that don't yet exist
+    - `..l: expression involving free labels l1 and l2` is safe because `l1` and `l2` must have larger lifetimes if you can talk about them inside `l`